Want to sign up for our blog?

 If your cat likes to play hide and seek or you can’t identify any changes to their environment or routine, consider how you can encourage your cat to be more confident in their environment.
 You could even consider giving your cat a private room, free from people and other pets.
 Make this their cat sanctuary, with everything they need to feel comfortable and secure; don’t forget blankets and their favorite toys!

 You can also plug in a FELIWAY Optimum Diffuser in the room where your cat spends most of their time (this may be the bedroom); this releases “happy messages” and creates a comforting and reassuring environment for your cat.
-It helps them feel safe and confident and is clinically proven to help prevent signs of stress such as hiding.
+It helps them feel safe and confident and is recommended to help prevent signs of stress such as hiding.
 FELIWAY nurtures your relationship with your cat by creating a loving and relaxing environment at home.